Robert Chichester (politician)

-Lieutenant-Colonel Robert Peel Dawson Spencer Chichester, DL, JP (13 August 1873 – 10 December 1921) was an Irish soldier and politician.
+Lieutenant-Colonel Robert Peel Dawson Spencer Chichester (13 August 1873 – 10 December 1921) was an Irish soldier and politician.

 Background and family

-Chichester was the son of Lord Adolphus John Spencer Churchill Chichester (18 December 1836 – 5 March 1901, a son of the 4th Marquess of Donegall) and his wife Mary Chichester (née Dawson, died 1924).
+Chichester was the son of Lord Adolphus Chichester (1836–1901, a son of the 4th Marquess of Donegall) and his wife Mary (née Dawson; died 1924), daughter of Robert Peel Dawson.

-Robert Chichester married Dehra Kerr-Fisher, later member of the Northern Ireland Parliament for Londonderry and South Londonderry.
+He married Dehra Kerr-Fisher, later member of the Northern Ireland Parliament for Londonderry and South Londonderry.
 They had a son and a daughter; their son predeceased them: